SVDmodel/SVD/SVDModel/documentation/project_file.md

 # Project file

 The project file is the central [configuration file](SVD_data_formats.md) of a SVD project.
-When referring to input files, a relative path to the folder with the project file can be given.
+When referring to input files, a relative path to the folder with the project file may be provided.

 ## General settings